 The City desires to maintain a prudent level of financial resources to guard its stakeholders against service disruption in the event of unexpected temporary revenue shortfalls or unpredicted one-time expenses.
 In addition, this policy is intended to document the appropriate Reserve level to protect the City's creditworthiness and provide adequate cash flow based upon the traditional operating cycle.
 The Government Finance Officers Association's (GFOA) best practice for reserves recommend, at a minimum, regardless of size, maintain an unrestricted net position of no less than two months of regular operating revenues or operating expenses.
-Working Capital Targets for Enterprise Funds recommends that local governments adopt a target amount of working capital to maintain in each enterprise fund.
 Reserves are accumulated and maintained to provide stability and flexibility to respond to unexpected adversity and/or opportunities and to minimize the costs associated with short-term cash borrowing.